-PURVIS is a technology solutions partner with 45+ years of experience in the public safety industry that develops, implements, modernizes, and maintains life-critical solutions for fire departments, dispatch centers, and emergency medical services.
+PURVIS has been installing and maintaining mission-critical systems for fire departments and other public safety organizations for 50 years.

-Seconds save lives.
-We understand the critical role technology plays in response times and make it our mission to implement solutions that empower you to handle life-critical situations quickly and safely.
-As your trusted partner, we tailor technology solutions to your organization and provide expertise, training, and around-the-clock support that you can count on.
-We work to solve challenges, so you can focus on protecting life, safety, and property.
+We understand the critical role technology plays in response times, and we make it our mission to implement solutions that empower our clients to handle emergency situations quickly and safely.

+Additionally, we know that your ability to serve your community is dependent on your team, and you need your team to perform at their best.
+Consideration of their physical and mental well-being should extend beyond the gym and into the actual workplace.
+As your trusted partner, we tailor technology solutions to your organization to provide a solution that meets the requirements of your community and the needs of your personnel.
+We work to solve your challenges so you can focus on protecting life, safety, and property.